 The Nikon D7500 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The D7500 writes its imaging data to SDXC cards, while the A7R II uses SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D7500 and Sony Alpha A7R II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The D7500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the A7R II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7R II was succeeded by the Sony Alpha A7R III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D7500 Manual (free pdf) or the online Sony A7R II Manual.
+In contrast, the A7R II has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the A7R II was succeeded by the Sony A7R III.
+Further information on the features and operation of the D7500 and A7R II can be found, respectively, in the Nikon D7500 Manual (free pdf) or the online Sony A7R II Manual.